RusselCS/NB-DNS-DOCS/dns-changes.md

 Enemy turns will generally take place in-between player actions.
 A squad of 3 Mettaurs will have each Mettaur go between each player in a 3-person fight, for example.
 The turn order also floats.
 If someone wishes to take advantage of a situation, they're free to cut in as long as they didn't immediately go within the last few actions.

+This is the most apt location to add the following explanations for Chip tags.
+`Slow` Chips take a moment to activate.
+Often when they are used, at least one action should take place between the Chips being slotted in and it fully taking effect.
+You are usually written as "preparing an attack."
+`Dangerous` Chips tend to have side-effects that can be potentially negative to anyone caught in range.
+Explosives, an aura of evil, and strong elemental bursts may fall under this.
+`Awkward` Chips take a moment to *recover* from once their action is completed.
+The weapon could be heavy and have a lot of followthrough (ie Hammer, ChainRod), or the item requires moments to study and focus on (ie. SilverFist, MapView).

 ---
 ### Diagrams